Legal Marijuana at The Farm Ride

 This dispensary is near the ride route, and it's also near Herrell's, my favorite ice cream place in the world. 'nuff said.

-NETA currently limits recreational sales of marijuana to 3.5 grams per person per visit.
+NETA sometimes limits recreational sales of marijuana to 3.5 grams per person per visit.
 That's not a law -- according to NETA it's their own policy to avoid running out and not having enough stock for their medical customers.

 When you buy those 3.5 grams of marijuana (or less) you can also purchase other recreational marijuana products -- edibles, concentrates, pre-rolled joints...